What Tax Do I Pay on Redundancy Payments?

 Conclusion

 Hopefully, you have got sufficient information on the redundancy payments.
-If you’re entitled redundant, your employer will pay you on the last day of the notice period or shortly afterwards.
+If you’re entitled to redundancy, your employer will pay you on the last day of the notice period or shortly afterwards.
 If your employer doesn’t pay you within this time limit, you need to write to them asking for the payment.
 Still, if the employer refuses to pay, you should claim it to the tribunal within six months otherwise you may lose the opportunity to receive the payment.

 Need more information, visit the government website.